Geometric View of One-Dimensional Quantum Mechanics: Abstract

 \section{Abstract}

-We apply De Haro's Geometric View of Theories to one of the simplest quantum systems: a spinless particle on a line and on a circle.
-The classical phase space $M = T^*Q$ is taken as the base of a trivial Hilbert bundle $E \cong M \times \mathcal H$, and the familiar position and momentum representations are realised as different global trivialisations of this bundle.
-The Fourier transform appears as a fibrewise unitary transition function, so that the standard position–momentum duality is made precise as a change of coordinates on a single geometric object.
+We develop an explicit implementation of De Haro's \textit{Geometric View of Theories} in one-dimensional quantum mechanics.
+The classical phase space $M = T^*Q$ is taken as the base of a trivial Hilbert bundle $E \cong M \times \mathcal H$, and the familiar position and momentum representations are realised as different trivialisations of this bundle.
+The Fourier transform appears as a fibrewise unitary transition function, so that the standard position--momentum duality is made precise as a change of coordinates on a single geometric object.
 For the circle, we also discuss twisted boundary conditions and show how a twist parameter can be incorporated either as a fixed boundary condition or as a base coordinate, in which case it gives rise to a flat $U(\mathcal H)$-connection with nontrivial holonomy.
-These examples provide a concrete illustration of how the Geometric View organises quantum-mechanical representations and dualities in geometric terms.
+These examples provide a concrete illustration of how the geometric view organises quantum-mechanical representations and dualities in geometric terms.